 As a side observation, and in retrospect, I wonder what if I had left my comfort zone, and my car, and talked to these other parents?
 What if I had gone and knocked on their windows and just simply said, “Hey – we’re clearly in a similar situation.
 Want to try to get through this together?”
 It was easy to tell by the vehicles, clothing and ethnicities that we were all very different.
 But we were all united in that we had a child, possibly grandchild, who was in a very bad place emotionally, mentally, spiritually.
 What if we had gotten to talking?
 What if I had taken the chance to meet any of them and started a prayer group?
 I don’t know that it would have ended our journey any sooner, but it would have at least made it more bearable and possibly given me hope at a time I had little.
 How many more of these missed opportunities were there that I didn’t see at the time, or even see years later?
 I think, now, in looking back that God provides us opportunities all the time that we do not see, cannot see, won’t see.
 But, I believe He also keeps trying.

 Over the course of the month and a half that I am there, I see a homeless man who stands by the access road to the highway with his sign, asking for money.
 He is there by the highway, most days.
-One morning, I stay a bit later after the van has left and send some work emails.
+One morning, I stay a bit later after the van has left and send some work emails from my car.
 I watch the homeless man leave his usual post, cross the street back over to the gas station, and walk over to a car that has just pulled up.
 He kisses the girl who drove up, they open the trunk to their car that is newer than mine, put his “Homeless, need money” sign in the trunk, then drive off.
-Things not being what they seem was reflective of so much of what was going on in our lives.
+Things are rarely what they seem in my life right now.

 In outpatient school, the students have individual therapy, group therapy, and school

 work.
 The outpatient staff help the child continue their regular classwork, with the parent serving as the liaison with the school.
+That is about the extent of what I know that happens at outpatient school.
 The outpatient students are not to talk to each other outside of the school, but of course over time I find that Grace has notes from other kids suggesting that they meet up.
 Each night at home I fill out a behavior form.
 Her behavior is inconsistent.
-Since all of her things are still removed from her room per the discharge instructions, I have told Grace that she is to begin to earn things back by exhibiting compliant behavior.
+Since all of her things are still removed from her room per the discharge instructions, I have told Grace that she is to begin to earn things back by exhibiting compliant and safe behavior.
 And these are basic level behaviors that you would expect of any child much younger than Grace: respond when spoken to, be polite, do your chores, clean up after yourself.

 Below are a few of the “homesheets” I was instructed to fill out hourly.